CsiPA0723/lively_matrix/README.md

 # Matrix Rain

-Matrix like animation using HTML5 Canvas.
+The Matrix like animation using HTML5 Canvas.
 Inspired by [sample code](http://thecodeplayer.com/walkthrough/matrix-rain-animation-html5-canvas-javascript) on [thecodeplayer.com](http://thecodeplayer.com/).

 See it in [action](http://parambirs.github.io/matrix).